 Trusted Network

 The Trusted Network Accreditation Program (TNAP) was developed to directly align with the development of the 21st Century Cures Act required Trusted Exchange Framework and Common Agreement (TEFCA).
-DirectTrust, in partnership with HITRUST, seeks to promote interoperability by assuring the security and privacy of trusted networks and the use of enabling technologies in the healthcare ecosystem.
+DirectTrust seeks to promote interoperability by assuring the security and privacy of trusted networks and the use of enabling technologies in the healthcare ecosystem.
 This program provides third-party review with accreditation for Trusted Exchange participants, rights management, as well as compliance with TEFCA regulatory requirements.
-And, when combined with HITRUST Validated Assessment with Certification, addresses security and privacy regulatory requirements.
+The program also addresses security and privacy regulatory requirements.

 TEFCA affects a diverse group of industry stakeholders including Health Information Networks, Health Information Exchanges, Accountable Care Organizations, data registries, labs, providers, payers, vendors, and suppliers – and this program has been designed to address all of their needs.

-The Trusted Network Accreditation Program (TNAP) is comprised of a third-party assessment against DirectTrust’s TEFCA-specific requirements and the HITRUST R2 Validated Assessment.
+The Trusted Network Accreditation Program (TNAP) is comprised of a third-party assessment against DirectTrust’s TEFCA-specific requirements, as well as our base privacy and security criteria.
 Through this process, the program assesses an organization’s ability to comply with TEFCA’s regulatory requirements and the organization’s applicable privacy and security regulatory requirements.
 Such regulatory requirements include, for example, HIPAA, HITECH, ACA legislative reform provisions, the NIST Cybersecurity Framework, GDPR, and others.
-This comprehensive third-party review provides an additional level of confidence for Health Information Networks that desire to become Qualified Health Information Networks (QHINs).
+This comprehensive third-party review provides an additional level of confidence for Health Information Networks that they can trust their downstream participants.

-The DirectTrust Trusted Network Accreditation Program and the HITRUST Validated Assessment with Certification ensures a consistent focus on privacy, security and other core industry requirements including a focus on organizational structure, delineation of third parties and their contractual and agency statuses, protected health information data flow, business practices, and management of human and physical resources.
+The DirectTrust Trusted Network Accreditation Program ensures a consistent focus on privacy, security and other core industry requirements including a focus on organizational structure, delineation of third parties and their contractual and agency statuses, protected health information data flow, business practices, and management of human and physical resources.
 The criteria for this program are publicly reviewed and enhanced at a minimum of once per year, and more often when necessary due to regulatory requirements, industry-promoted best practices, or other significant factors.

-Developed through a coalition of industry collaborators, this program, in conjunction with the HITRUST Validated Assessment with Certification is:
+Developed through a coalition of industry collaborators, this program is:

 - thorough in its presentation and assessment of TEFCA requirements as well as privacy and security requirements based on an organization’s regulatory requirements;